OpenJVS/OpenJVS/docs/guide.md

 Each new device is seen as a new player.
 For example if you plug 2 playstation controllers in, they will be mapped to PLAYER 1 and PLAYER 2.
 This means you should disable controllers you don't want to use, as they will take up player space.

+## AimTrak

+The aimtrak support was added by fred and bobbydilley.
+Aimtraks should be plug and play, remember the calibrate the gametrak via the guns calibration setting before calibrating the actual game via the game test menu.
+The aimtrak must be setup in the following way:

+Please select 'Emulate mouse'.

+### On Screen

+- TRIG  -> Mouse Left
+- LEFT  -> GP Button 1
+- RIGHT -> GP Button 2

+### Off Screen

+- TRIG  -> Mouse Right
+- LEFT  -> GP Button 3
+- RIGHT -> GP Button 4

+I also suggest to enable cal on Off Screen RIGHT only.
+This way you won't accidently put the gun into calibration mode when playing.
+Any other settings are up to the user.

 ## OpenJVS HAT

 To support the new OpenJVS Hat some new features have been added